 Enlargement countries - international trade in goods statistics

-More than four fifths of all goods exported from the enlargement countries in 2018 originated from Turkey.
+82 % of all goods exported from the candidate countries and potential candidates in 2021 originated from Turkey.

 Value of exports and imports

 International trade statistics track the value and quantity of goods traded between countries.
 They are the official source of information on imports, exports and the trade balance, the difference between imports and exports.

 Long term global trends have seen trade increasing as a proportion of GDP in most countries.
 This has been an important element of globalisation, although far from the only one.
 Countries that are growing fast or are undergoing or recovering from economic difficulties may wish to run trade deficits, in which the value of imports is greater than that of exports.
 Countries that specialise in providing services to the rest of the world, such as tourism or business services, may also run consistent trade deficits, since services are not included in the statistics of exports and imports of goods.
 The balance of payments includes data on both trade in goods and in services.

 Exports and imports as a percentage of GDP are often used as a measure of a country’s openness to world trade.
 Smaller countries tend to have higher levels of trade openness than larger ones, since there are fewer opportunities for buying and selling domestically produced goods.
 The relationship between trade openness and income (measured as GDP per capita) is more complicated, although low income countries generally tend to have low trade openness.

 In 2020, the Covid-19 pandemic disrupted the growth in trade, with both exports and imports falling for most of the EU candidate countries and potential candidates.
 Exceptions were Kosovo, where the value of exports increased by 23.8 % from 2019 to 2020, and Turkey, where the value of imports increased by 0.7 % over the same year.